 Barracuda WAF-as-a-Service accepts traffic for your application through Endpoints.
 An endpoint is a combination of an IP address and a TCP port.
 One application may have multiple endpoints.
 Each application must have at least one endpoint.

-You might want an application to accept traffic on a number of endpoints in the following situations:
+You might want an application to accept traffic on a number of endpoints if you want to accept:

-- to accept traffic on a non-standard port, for example, port 8000 for HTTP traffic.
+- traffic on a non-standard port, for example, port 8000 for HTTP traffic.

 HTTPS Endpoints and SSL Certificates

 When you configure an endpoint to use the HTTPS protocol, traffic between your users and Barracuda WAF-as-a-Service is encrypted with the SSL protocol.
 This requires WAF-as-a-Service to have an SSL certificate.
 By default, Barracuda uses the Let’s Encrypt certificate authority to retrieve SSL certificates for your application.
-For security purposes, Let’s Encrypt will only issue certificates once the following two conditions are met:
+For security purposes, Let’s Encrypt will only issue certificates if you have met the following two conditions:

 - You have an HTTP Endpoint on port 80.
 If you require different HTTP ports, you can add them as additional endpoints, but maintain the port 80 endpoint in addition.